 FMC is an administrative agency collecting for the General Fund.
 As a collecting entity, FMC measures and reports cash collections and refunds as custodial activity on the Statement of Custodial Activity.
-Cash collections result primarily from FMC regulatory activities to include the assessment of fines and penalties and the payment of license fees by qualified ocean transportation intermediaries in the U.S. A small portion of amounts collected is for interest on past due fines, petitions, status changes and special permission fees.
+Cash collections result primarily from FMC regulatory activities to include the assessment of fines and penalties and the payment of license application fees by ocean transportation intermediaries.
+A small portion of amounts collected is for interest on past due fines, petitions, status changes and special permission fees.